lijie-lee/react-pipeline-box/docs/Tutorial.md

    _make sure the branch name is **main**_

-_The above 5 steps are all the things needed to be done.
-Wait for the action to finish executing and then checkout the results._

 7. Approve **dev_validation** and **qa_validation** job.

    The aim of **dev_validation** and **qa_validation** is to delete resources created by **dev** and **qa**.
 Before performing the deleting command, an issue will be created and asigned to user to confirm that it's ready to do the deleting job.